FAQs about Registration and Mode of Payment

 2. Will I get a confirmation email?

-Your email receipt from PayPal will serve as your confirmation email.
+Your email receipt from JustRunLah will serve as your confirmation email.

-No. We do not accept registration or payment after the closing date.
-The closing date is 2359 hours on 15 July 2017.
+No. We do not accept registration or payment on the day of the walk.
+The deadline for registration is 31 July 2022.

 FAQs about the event

 1. What are the categories available for this year’s LTAW?

 We have both physical and virtual categories available.